 The Office has robust policies and procedures regulating credit card use, and the use of a credit card for personal purposes is prohibited.
-During 2019-20, there were no instances of credit cards used for personal purposes and, accordingly, no referrals for disciplinary action.
+During 2020-21, there was one instance of a credit card being used for personal purpose.
+There were no referrals for disciplinary action.

-Personal Use of Credit Cards 2019-20 Aggregate amount of personal use expenditure.
-Nil Aggregate amount of personal use expenditure settled by the due date (within 5 working days).
-Not applicable Aggregate amount of personal use expenditure settled after the due date (after 5 working days).
-Not applicable Aggregate amount of personal use expenditure outstanding at 30 June 2020.
-Not applicable
+Personal Use of Credit Cards 2020-21 Aggregate amount of personal use expenditure. \$57 Aggregate amount of personal use expenditure settled by the due date (within 5 working days). \$57 Aggregate amount of personal use expenditure settled after the due date (after 5 working days).
+Nil Aggregate amount of personal use expenditure outstanding at 30 June 2021.
+Nil